Indonesian Idol: Judges and hosts

 Guest judges may occasionally be introduced.
 In season one, the guest judge was pop singer Krisdayanti.
 In season two, musician, music producer, composer, and songwriter Yovie Widianto replaced Dimas Djay.
 Musician, composer, songwriter, and music producer Ahmad Dhani replaced Meuthia Kasim in the Any Cities audition.
 In season four, Titi DJ was replaced several times by comedian, actress, radio host, and singer Tika Panggabean in the Spectacular Show.
 In season six, singer, songwriter, music producer, composer, and music arranger Melly Goeslaw; Ahmad Dhani; frontman for ST 12 Charly van Houten; frontman for Ungu Pasha; and frontman for Gigi Armand Maulana were the guest judges in the Spectacular Show.
 Guest judges were used in the audition rounds in seasons five, six, and seven: such as singer Rio Febrian, Melly Goeslaw, singer and songwriter Nugie, and Yovie Widianto in season five and Melly Goeslaw, Ahmad Dhani, singer Hedi Yunus, pop-jazz singer Andien, and singer Nina Tamam in season seven.

 The first two seasons were presented by Amelia Natasha (a.k.a.
 Ata) and Irgi Ahmad Fahrezy.
 Irgi quit after the second season and was replaced by Daniel Mananta.
 In the fifth season, Ata left the show and was replaced by RnB, dance, and pop singer Dewi Sandra.
 Since the sixth and seventh seasons, only Daniel Mananta was the host.
 In the eighth season, Pica Priscilla and Lolita Agustine acted as the backstage hosts.
 In the ninth and tenth seasons, Sere Kalina was also a host, with Daniel Mananta.
 In the eleventh season, actor, rapper, TV host, and YouTuber Boy William replaced Daniel Mananta as the host.
 However, when Boy William was tested positive for COVID-19 at the end of December 2020, until mid-January 2021, Daniel Mananta returned to be guest host.
 When Boy recovered, he hosted, together with Daniel, until Daniel left at end of January 2021.
+Boy was hosted until Season 13 in 2025.
+This season, Boy William is replace by X Factor Indonesia host, Robby Purba.